francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/002-The_Quantum_World.rst

 inexorable logic, to Einsteinian spacetime.

+The counter-intuitive ideas of quantum physics that one must accept
+are:

-The counter-intuitive ideas of quantum physics that one must accept are 1) *a physical system in a perfectly definite state can still behave randomly*, and 2) *two systems that are too far apart to influence each other can nevertheless behave in ways that, though individually random, are somehow strongly correlated*.
+1. *a physical system in a perfectly definite state can still behave randomly*.
+2. *two systems that are too far apart to influence each other can nevertheless behave in ways that, though individually random, are somehow strongly correlated*.

 Unfortunately, unlike relativity, there is no single simple physical principle from which these conclusions follow.
 The best we can do is to distill quantum mechanics down to a few abstract-sounding mathematical laws, from which all the observed behavior of quantum particles (and qubits